opentext-idol/idol-tutorials/tutorials/introduction/containers/PART_III.md

 As in the first lesson, use IDOL Admin for Content to view the data index.

-As in the first lesson, use [test action](http://idol-docker-host:9100/a=admin#page/console/test-action) to run a query on the data.
+Use [test action](http://idol-docker-host:9100/a=admin#page/console/test-action) to run a query on the data.

-Use this query to search for documents related to "retail sales" and return a contextual summary of each document:
+This query to search for documents related to "retail sales" and return a contextual summary of each document:

 ```url
 action=query&text=retail%20sales&summary=context&print=none